wunderdogsw/proem/README.md

 }
 ```

-Add a row for the package in TS project composite configurations:
+Add a row for the package in TS project composite configurations.
+References order is also the build order,
+so packages that are dependencies for other packages needs to first in the array.

 `packages/tsconfig.json`: